"When you say yes to others, make sure you are not saying no to yourself."

 Complicity: Allows injustice to continue through silence.

-The Pushover enables because conflict scares him more than the damage he's allowing.
-He's afraid people won't like him if he speaks up, afraid of being the one who causes pain.
-So he keeps understanding and understanding, even when his understanding is letting people get hurt.
+The Pushover enables because conflict scares him more than the damage he allows.
+He fears people will not like him if he speaks up.
+So he keeps understanding, even when his understanding lets people get hurt.

 Peace at Any Price

-He calls it compassion, but it's cowardice.
-He's not sparing others pain—he's sparing himself the discomfort of confrontation.
+He calls it compassion, but it is cowardice.
+He is not sparing others pain.
+He is sparing himself the discomfort of confrontation.
 His mercy is self-protection disguised as love.

-He'll sacrifice anything for peace—including the people he claims to protect.
-His harmony is bought with others' suffering.
+He will sacrifice anything for peace, including the people he claims to protect.
 He keeps the peace by letting injustice stand.
 The colleague who needed someone to speak up.
 The friend who needed the truth.
 The child who needed a boundary.
 He let them all down to avoid a difficult conversation.

-His kindness isn't kind.
-It's comfortable.
+His kindness is not kind.
+It is comfortable.
 And comfort, for him, is worth more than anyone else's wellbeing.

 Gifts of the Pushover